cpske/ISP/assignment/week11/movie-rental2.md

 **Rental** has methods to compute the rental charge and frequent rental points.

 **Good** if Rental also has a `get_title` that returns the movie title.
-This was described in the feedback for the last assignment.
+This was described in the feedback from last assignment.

 <table border="1" style="width:24em;">
 <tr><th>Rental</th></tr>